WMS as data source

 - Select WMS from the Source Browser and select the WMS sublayer.

-- If you have a basemap (Mapbox, Bing, OSM, etc.) on the map, adjust the projection to EPSG:900913.
+- In the bottom left corner, choose the projection in which the WMS data will be displayed on the map.
+If you want to use a basemap (Mapbox, Bing, OSM, etc.) on the map, you must adjust the projection to EPSG:900913.

 - Click the Select button.

-Add password protected WMS
+Add password-protected WMS

 - Open Map Editor and Source browser.